sourabh053/social-proof-section-master/README.md

 ### What I learned

-for the reviews and rating section it requires a layout with 3 divs and 3 divs have to positioned differently like one in left top, one in center,one in bottom right so for this i used CSS positioning properties.I used display relative and absolute as follows;-
+for the reviews and rating section it requires a layout with 3 divs and 3 divs have to be positioned differently like one in left top, one in center,one in bottom right so for this i used CSS positioning properties.I used display relative and absolute as follows;-

 ```css